Skip to content

 So let's talk about wasting time.
 What actually wastes time?

-When I sit in on a leadership team meeting as a coach, I see tons of time wasted.
-But it is not wasted with check-ins.
+When I sit in on leadership team meetings as a coach, I see time wasted constantly.
+But it is never wasted on check-ins.
+Here is what actually wastes time in meetings:

-Time is wasted when someone is unable to think creatively about the problem at hand because they are still red from an argument they had with their partner that morning.
+• Someone unable to think creatively because they are still activated from a fight with their partner that morning

 If you do not have time to waste, you might try checking in.

-Space and support help to create a present and focused team.
+Space and support create a present and focused team.
+Presence is powerful.
+And focus is fast.

 In my earliest days as CEO, I remember walking through the office one day thinking "wow I did not realize we would have to manage so many employees!"
 It sounds crazy in hindsight.
 Some part of me errantly believed that in starting an Internet business it was going to be about the product and our laptops not about people